cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 The validator is updated in the `ValidatorByPower` index, and the delegation is tracked in validator object in the `Validators` index.

+If the delegator is a liquid staking provider, increment `TotalLiquidStakedTokens` and validator's `liquid_shares`.

 It is possible to delegate to a jailed validator, the only difference being it will not be added to the power index until it is unjailed.